VahidGh/mathjslab/CONTRIBUTING.md

 ## Work fronts

 The MathJSLab project started almost a decade ago, but it is still in its infancy.
 There are several work fronts, some already open, others yet to begin, none yet completed.

 Some are listed below:

 * Optimize the ComplexDecimal class so that methods avoid using other functions in the class.
 To do this, it will be necessary to deduce the definitions of each function in terms of the real and imaginary parts.
-* Only one single ComplexDecimal type based on Decimal.js is implemented.
-Extend to support ComplexDecimal type based on common javascript number type.
-It is necessary for faster and more efficient computing.
-* Use Web Workers and/or WebAssembly for more efficient computing.
-The complete evaluator can reside in a Web Worker.
+* All operations over array elements are complex.
+Create and use real operations for arrays with only real elements.
 * Parser is designed to scan a line.
 Need to code a parser that scan multiple lines calling Evaluator when need.
 The real need is a parser that supports both modes: single-line and